waterwheel31/linux-server/README.md

 <h2>SSH login</h2>
 <p> - IP address and SSH port for the server:  54.93.241.240,  SSH port 2200
-<p> - To access, it is required to have a user name and secret key, that are provided by me
+<p> - To access, it is required to have the secret key, that are provided by me.
+Save the key in a file in your local computer (ex. ~/.ssh/secret.pem)
-<p> - The shell command is as following =>  "ssh -i SECRETKEY_FILE_PATH USERNAME@54.93.241.240 -p 2200"
+<p> - To login, use your terminal to write following command =>  "ssh -i SECRETKEY_FILE_PATH grader@54.93.241.240 -p 2200"  (example of SECRETKEY_FILE_PATH is "~/.ssh/secret.pem)
 <p> - Sometimes the server is stopped to save the cost.
 In that case, please contact to me